-In the 7 day juice cleanse I felt weak, I couldn’t exercise, I struggled to sleep and had really bad headaches. “ People say headaches are a sign of detoxifying, but I think it was really just because I was hungry.”
+During the 7 day juice cleanse I couldn’t exercise, I struggled to sleep and had really bad headaches. “ People say headaches are a sign of detoxifying, but I think it was really just because I was hungry.”

 Many of us need structure when it comes to eating healthy, and that is OKAY.
 Start by removing the guilt and replacing them with sustainable alternative healthier options.

 I love cold pressed juices, they are often included in my my daily diet with a whole array of different nourishing foods, rather than starving myself for days, drinking juices alone.